PEI coastal landscape at sunrise with red cliffs and calm ocean waters

 Local Favourite

-A hidden gem just outside Charlottetown with beautifully maintained greens and a relaxed, welcoming atmosphere.
+A locally loved course just outside Charlottetown with beautifully maintained greens and a relaxed, welcoming atmosphere.
 The kind of course where you can walk 18, enjoy the Island air, and feel right at home.

 Eagles Glenn Golf Course